-Each year SpareBank 1 SMN reviews its corporate governance policies and how they function across the Group.
-SpareBank 1 SMN presents - in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance - a report on its policies and practice for corporate governance.
+Each year the management team and board of directors of SpareBank 1 SMN review its corporate governance policies and how they function across the group.
+The corporate governance policies and practice are prepared and presented in conformity with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance.